CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Results and Analysis

 From Table \ref{tab:auto-results-overall}, we see that all{\TaskName} models perform better than {\retr} across most metrics. {\retr}'s average outputs are much longer than those of our models and humans.
 Among our models, T5-large and BART-large perform best, demonstrating that larger models are more adept.
 T5-large performs best overall (combined with the qual analysis in \S\ref{subsec:qualitative_analysis}), with the longest average outputs among our models.
 Some of our models achieve better average fluency (PPL) compared to humans, but the outputs are generally noticeably shorter.

 From Table \ref{tab:auto-results-halves}, we see that T5-large surprisingly performs better on the test-unseen half.
 It appears that the model can generalize decently to unseen conditions when trained on{\DatasetName}.
-Also, certain {\dimension} attributes may have similar explanations across conditions.
-Further, the test-seen half contains many more different conditions, which may be another reason for lower performance on it.
+This may partially be due to similar explanations for particular{\dimension} attributes across conditions, e.g. why \textit{sleep} helps treat some conditions may be similar.

 From Table \ref{tab:auto-results-dimensions}, we see that for most{\dimension} (namely RF and PREV), the model trained on that specific{\dimension} performs better on that{\dimension}.
-Surprisingly, our general T5-large model performs better on TREAT.
-It may be that training on{\DatasetName} has allowed the model to learn from data of other{\dimension}, improving its overall knowledge and generation capabilities (another advantage of a single combined model), and in this case, has helped for TREAT.
+However, our general T5-large model performs better on TREAT.
+It may be that training on{\DatasetName} has allowed the model to learn from data of other{\dimension}, improving its overall knowledge and generation capabilities (an advantage of a single combined model).

 From Figure \ref{fig:DA_tmp_graph}, we see that the BART models generally increase in performance with higher BT tmp (upward trend), whereas T5 fluctuates.
 This may be due several reasons, e.g. differences in the architecture and pretraining strategies of the models, allowing BART to leverage noisy data more effectively.
 From Figure \ref{fig:DA_amount_graph}, we see that performance generally increases for each model up to a certain point (e.g. 2x or 3x DA), and then decreases afterward, aligning with our hypothesis from \S\ref{subsec:data_aug_experiments}.